How To Add Google Analytics In WordPress Site

 - Under Tracking Info select "Tracking Code".

-When you click on “Tracking code“.
+When you click on "Tracking code".
 A new window will prompt on screen with a code snippet.
-Copy the highlighted code.
+Copy the highlighted code and paste it in your WordPress website using any of the method given below.

 There are many ways to install the code on your website.